gpmd/playbook/README.md

 ### For site editors

 Sign up for a [Github account](https://github.com/).
-Ask one of our developers to add you to the Colophon project.
+Ask one of our developers to add you to the playbook project.
 Then use [prose.io](http://prose.io/) - when you first visit prose you will be asked to authorise access to your Github account.

 More information on using prose can be found on their [website](http://prose.io/#about) and on the [wiki page of their Github repo](http://prose.io/#about).